WolfsParadise5/ExplorationBasedGame_TGD3251/Readme.md

-PersoManage
+## PersoManage

-Emnbark into a world as a person that have just moved into a new city, with a fixed amount of money only available, how would you get by around the set city you're in
+Embark into a world as a person that has just moved into a new city, with a fixed amount of money only available, how would you get by around the set city you're in

-This that could be done:
+This could be done:
 -> Explore the map
--> Go to different restraunts and shops
+-> Go to different restaurants and shops
--> Rent properties
+-> Rent Properties

 Things are still broken:
 -> Food Selection